 Area STAGE TWO STAGE THREE AND ONWARDS Approvals Providers must obtain the following approvals to allow a return to play in Stage 2: This COVID SAFE Plan is industry specific and has been approved by State Government.
 Land/water manager approval for Outdoor Recreation Operations at the Outdoor Space, if required.
 Insurance arrangements confirmed to cover Outdoor Recreation Operations.
 Providers must ensure the relevant approvals are in place to return to contact training and competition in particular with the relevant land owner/venue operator and national/state body.
 Education and Training Education and training of workers (paid and volunteer) Providers must outline the requirements for training of workers (paid and volunteer) and communicate these requirements to workers and their representatives.
 Training on COVID-19 infection control to workers (paid and volunteer) responsible for the activity, event operations or any other relevant activity.
 Ensure all relevant stakeholders have reviewed delivery of return to play arrangements, review critical incident management protocols, and test organisational readiness (e.g. scenario testing and critical examination of organisation's COVID Safe Operational Plan).
 Training for workers (paid and volunteer) may consist of the following: Mandatory training provided by TAFE Queensland for all staff in industries requiring a COVID Safe checklist.
 Any training that has been approved or outlined by Queensland Health.
 Any training as outlined by a Peak Body or State Level Organisation specifically relevant to the activity.
 Requirements continue from Stage 2 in addition to the following.
 Ensure all relevant stakeholders are aware of changes to protocols between different stages of the roadmap, review critical incident management protocols to accommodate increased capacity, and test organisational readiness (e.g. scenario testing and critical examination of organisation's COVID Safe Operational Plan).
-Number of participants for the delivery of recreation activities undertaken indoors will be based on occupant density of; one person per two square metres for venues or spaces of 200 square metres or less (up to a total of 50 people), and one person per four square metres for venues or spaces of 200 square metres or more.
+Number of participants for the delivery of recreation activities undertaken indoor venues and spaces will be based on occupant density of one person per two square metres.
+For outdoor venues/spaces, physical distancing off the field of play is required.
+Physical distancing does not apply when participating in the outdoor recreation activity session, contact is permitted.